thosangs/dibimbing_sql/README.md

     make up
     ```

     This starts PostgreSQL 17 on `localhost:5432` and restores the dvdrental sample data automatically on first run.
-It also starts SQLPad on `http://localhost:3000`.
+It also starts SQLPad on `http://localhost:3000` and pgAdmin on `http://localhost:5050`.

 4.  **Connect to the database:**